 - Radio Frequency: > 1 mW/m²

-Disclaimer: These are my own conclusions based off of many hours of research.
+Disclaimer: These are my own conclusions based on many hours of research.

-In this article, I’ll go in depth about why I came to these conclusions, the sources that I gathered information from, and why many regulatory agencies are not being realistic about safe levels of radiation.
+In this article, I’ll go in-depth about why I came to these conclusions, the sources that I gathered information from, and why many regulatory agencies are not being realistic about safe levels of radiation.
+I use many EMF meters in my research and testing, but the one I use most often, and recommend highly, is this one you can get on Amazon.

 Let’s jump right in.